 After unpacking we headed to that extraordinary spa to unwind after a hectic week and a long journey.
 The main pool is fabulously warm (about 36C) and has indoor and outdoor sections.
 The outdoor part has lovely views of the alps.
 Adjacent to the indoor section is a deeper pool suitable for swimming lengths, which is kept somewhat cooler.
 Then there are two plunge pools in the mirror image of each other.
 One is toasty, the other icy cold.
 In between is an experience shower that can simulate thunderstorms complete with sound effects and lighting.
 Suffice to say we enjoyed ourselves enormously.

 We had spotted that the bed was a twin mattress affair as is commonplace in central Europe, so we asked for a mattress topper to be fitted.
 Without the topper the mattress would be very firm, with it we slept like babies.
 Next morning, we awoke feeling refreshed and excited by the prospect of some alpine walking but first, we had to sample breakfast.
 Wow.
 Just, like wow.
 Everything you could want is available.
 This was one of the most extensive buffets we have ever sampled.
-There were too many types of croissant (gipfeli in Switzerland) to count.
+There were too many types of croissants (gipfeli in Switzerland) to count.
 Poached eggs were produced perfectly.
 Local jams and honeys were unbelievably flavorsome.
 There was an amazing choice of cheeses and cold cuts, as well as dairy produce from cows, sheep, and goats.
 The fresh fruit was better in Switzerland in December than we have had in the middle east in summer.
 Coupled with excellent coffee and a good choice of teas and juices, it was impossible not to be satisfied.
 Service was truly top class.